 CLOSE SEARCH

-The main benefit of an agency agreement is that it allows the principal to expand into new markets without having to employ their own sales staff.
-This is because the agent acts as the principal's representative and is responsible for promoting and selling the principal's products or services to customers in the agreed-upon territory.
+The main benefit of an agency agreement is that it allows the principal to expand into new markets without having to employ their own sales staff and with the benefit of relying on the agent's local knowledge and connections.

 If you need a solicitor to draft a contract for a business agent, or are an agent offered a contract and would like to have it reviewed, please do get in contact.
 We also advise on legal issues and disputes relating to business agent dealings.